 What Is Brand Identity?

 Many people think that a brand is simply a logo, but it actually encompasses quite a bit more.
-A brand identity includes both the visual elements of a brand, such as the logo, typeface and colors, and the unique messaging and value proposition that helps to distinguish that brand in consumers’ minds.
+A brand identity includes both the visual elements of a brand, such as a logo, typeface, and colors, as week as the unique messaging and value proposition that helps to distinguish that brand in consumers’ minds.

 A brand identity is made up of what your brand says, what your values are, how you communicate your product, and what you want people to feel when they interact with it.
 Essentially, your brand identity is the personality of your business and a promise to your customers.”

 The property with the custom brand obviously stands out, so you might think that it’s always a good idea to pursue creating a brand identity for your commercial property.
-But in truth, whether or not it’s worth investing in creating a unique brand identity for your property depends on a multitude of factors which we will explore next.
+But in truth, whether or not it’s worth it to create a unique brand identity for your property depends on a multitude of factors which we will explore next.

-When Does It Make Sense to Invest in a Custom Brand for my Commercial Property?
+When Does It Make Sense to Have a Custom Brand for my Commercial Property?

-Whether or not it makes sense to invest in a custom brand identity for your commercial property usually depends on the property type and size of the property as well as the owner’s marketing goals.
+Whether or not it makes sense to have a custom brand identity for your commercial property usually depends on the property type and size of the property as well as the owner’s marketing goals.

 Size & Type of Property

 In general, the bigger a property or building is, the more likely it is to need a unique brand identity.
-Developers and owners of large mixed-use projects, retail centers and multi-building office and industrial campuses generally invest in creating a custom brand identity.
+Developers and owners of large mixed-use projects, retail centers, and multi-building office and industrial campuses generally create a custom brand identity.

 Custom brands are not as common amongst individual industrial properties, land, and smaller neighborhood retail and strip centers, though there are sometimes exceptions.

-It’s more of a toss up whether or not you’ll see a custom brand for an individual office building or not.
-You’re more likely to see a custom brand for existing office buildings larger than 100,000 SF or sometimes smaller office buildings that are being newly developed or re-developed.
+It’s more of a toss-up whether or not you’ll see a custom brand for an individual office building or not.
+You’re more likely to see a custom brand for existing office buildings larger than 100,000 square feet or sometimes smaller office buildings that are being newly developed or re-developed.